 Diabetic retinopathy develops when high blood sugars damage the teeny-tiny vessels supplying blood to your retina.
 The retina is the lining at the very back of each eye that senses light so that you can see.

 In the initial stages, a small bump develops in your eye’s blood vessel.
 At this stage, you may not have any symptoms.
 But as the blood vessels leak, your vision may become blurry or impaired, and you may see spots floating in front of your eyes.
 As the condition worsens and the blood flowing to your eyes starts to slow down, your retina can grow new blood vessels to attempt to correct your vision.
-However, these vessels are fragile, can burst and bleed, and lead to absolute loss of vision.
+However, these vessels are fragile and if they burst and bleed, it could lead to total loss of vision.

 Mild cases may be treated with careful diabetes management, while advanced cases may require surgery or laser treatment.